 To preview a question in your assignment, click on the "play" button next to the question.

 To delete a question from your assignment, click on the X underneath the “Apply to All” button.

 To edit a question in your assignment, click on the pencil underneath the “Apply to All” button.
 For in-depth instructions on how to edit a question, please see the Editing Questions help notes.

-To reorder questions in an assignment, click on the three dots in front of the question’s title.
+To reorder questions in an assignment, click on the three dots to the left of the question’s title.
 Then drag the question to its desired location in the assignment.